ITRS-Group/cordial/gdna/README.md

       # <https://HOSTNAME:8443/?fullscreen#WebDashboard:Plugin%20Utilization>
       #
       # To prevent access to the web-dashboard, for example if you only want emailed
-      # reports, just comment out this line and recreate the composer container.
+      # reports, just comment out this line and recreate the container.
       - "8443:8443"

       # Uncomment this line if you want access to the Gateway in the container.
       #
-      # You will want to do this to access more details in the GDNA Dataviews.
+      # You will want to do this to access more details in the GDNA Gateway's
+      # Dataviews and/or to access the Gateway to populate external web dashboard
+      # servers.
       #
       # Please note that the Gateway has no authentication configured beyond a
       # read-only account "gdna-dashboard" with the cleartext password of "geneos"